 - Professional Members: Evidence of completion of academic coursework in assessment and/or remediation of neuropsychological conditions and hold a doctoral degree in psychology or an M.D. in neurology with specialization in neurobehavior from an accredited university or medical school.
 They shall have worked in a setting where such knowledge is applied for a minimum of 3 years, 2 of which must be postdoctoral.
 Professional members must hold a license or certificate to practice at the independent level in one’s state or province.
 An international member is required to hold the terminal degree that allows the individual to practice as an independent practitioner in his or her country.

 - International Members: Individuals are required to hold the terminal degree that allows them to practice as an independent practitioner in their country.

 - Associate Members: Individuals who are interested in neuropsychological issues pertaining to Hispanic or Spanish-speaking population and hold a terminal master’s degree in psychology or a related discipline and may or may not hold a license for independent practice are eligible for Associate status.
 This category also includes those individuals who hold a doctoral degree in psychology or a related discipline but do not meet criteria to be a member at the Professional level.

-- Corporate Members: A corporate member shall be a business interested in the field of Hispanic neuropsychology.
-Corporate members may note this status in their publications only so long as they do not represent this membership as indicating any form of quality assurance or endorsement, approval in any form of their activities, or as any indicating of special status of their activities or programs.
+- Corporate Partners: A corporate member shall be a business interested in the field of Hispanic/cultural neuropsychology.
+Corporate members may note this status in their publications only so long as they do not represent this membership as indicating any form of quality assurance or endorsement, approval in any form of their activities, or as any indicating of the special status of their activities or programs.

 Section 2.
 Rights of Membership